openstack-archive/refstack/specs/proposed/refstack-org-gearman-tester.rst

 REST API impact
 ---------------

-* new method.. report_failure
-  * this method will accept failure report form running remote tests
+**update-test-status**
+  This is a basic method for remote testers to report status to the gui/api

   * Method type: POST

   * if result is accepted responds with 202

   * Expected error http response code(s)

-    * 400 bad request.. payload was missing?
+    * 400 bad request.. parameter was missing?

-    * 405 not authorized, this method should only allow failure reports from known gearman hosts
+    * 405 not authorized, this method should only allow failure reports from known testing hosts

-  * URL: /response/failure
+  * URL: /update-test-status/

   * Parameters

     * payload - the payload object that was passed into the worker to begin with

+      * on docker tests I think we should still post back from data if we can..

     * test_id - the test id